tiagodscunha/cf2vec/README.md

 Source code referring to the paper "cf2vec: Collaborative Filtering algorithm selection using graph distributed representations", available at https://arxiv.org/pdf/1809.06120.pdf.

 Abstract:
 Algorithm selection using Metalearning aims to find mappings between problem characteristics (i.e. metafeatures) with relative algorithm performance to predict the best algorithm(s) for new datasets.
 Therefore, it is of the utmost importance that the metafeatures used are informative.
 In Collaborative Filtering, recent research has created an extensive collection of such metafeatures.
 However, since these are created based on the practitioner’s understanding of the problem, they may not capture the most relevant aspects necessary to properly characterize the problem.
-We propose to overcome this problem by taking advantage of Representation Learning, which is able to create an alternative problem characterizations by having the data guide the design of the representation instead of the practitioner’s opinion.
-Our hypothesis states that such alternative representations can be used to replace standard metafeatures, hence hence leading to a more robust approach to Metalearning.
+We propose to overcome this problem by taking advantage of Representation Learning, which is able to create alternative problem characterizations by having the data guide the design of the representation instead of the practitioner’s opinion.
+Our hypothesis states that such alternative representations can be used to replace standard metafeatures, hence leading to a more robust approach to Metalearning.
 We propose a novel procedure specially designed for Collaborative Filtering algorithm selection.
 The procedure models Collaborative Filtering as graphs and extracts distributed representations using graph2vec.
-Experimental results show that the proposed procedure creates representations that are competitive with state-of-the-art metafeatures, while requiring significantly less data and without virtually any human input.
+In order to validate its merits, two different algorithm selection frameworks are included and several evaluation scopes are considered.
+Experimental results show that the proposed procedure creates representations that are competitive with state-of-the-art metafeatures, while requiring significantly less data and without any human input.

+Source code:

+The code is a series of R scripts, all pertaining to the metalevel procedure.
+Thus, we do not include in this repository the source code required to train the Collaborative Filtering algorithms nor to use graph2vec.
+Instead, we provide already the results of such experiments through several CSV files.
+If you wish to obtain more information regarding this topic, please refer to the official repositories of MyMediaLite (https://github.com/zenogantner/MyMediaLite) and graph2vec (https://github.com/MLDroid/graph2vec_tf).

+In terms of the contents provided, we describe now the meaning of each folder and file:

 Folders:
 - labelrankingforests-master: source code with Label Ranking algorithms implementation and evaluation and tuning procedures (source code adapted from https://github.com/rebelosa/labelrankingforests)